remotestorage/armadietto/README.md

 2. Create a configuration file at `/etc/armadietto/conf` (or elsewhere).
 See below for values and their meanings.
 3. Run `armadietto -c /etc/armadietto/conf`

 To see all options, run `armadietto -h`.
-Set the environment `DEBUG` to enable logging.
+Set the environment `DEBUG` to log the headers of every request.

 ## Use as a library